Madonna: 1979–1983: Career beginnings, rock bands, and Madonna

 In 1979, Madonna became romantically involved with musician Dan Gilroy.
 Shortly after meeting him, she successfully auditioned to perform in Paris with French disco artist Patrick Hernandez as his backup singer and dancer.
 During her three months with Hernandez's troupe, she also traveled to Tunisia before returning to New York in August 1979.
 Madonna moved into an abandoned synagogue where Gilroy lived and rehearsed in Corona, Queens.
 Together they formed her first band, the Breakfast Club, for which Madonna sang and played drums and guitar.
-While with the band, Madonna briefly worked as a coat-check girl at the Russian Tea Room, and she made her acting debut in the low-budget indie film A Certain Sacrifice, which was not released until 1985.
+While with the band, Madonna briefly worked as a hat-check girl at the Russian Tea Room, and she made her acting debut in the low-budget indie film A Certain Sacrifice, which was not released until 1985.
 In 1980, Madonna left the Breakfast Club with drummer Stephen Bray, who was her boyfriend in Michigan, and they formed the band Emmy and the Emmys.
 They rekindled their romance and moved into the Music Building in Manhattan.
-The two began writing songs together and they recorded a four-song demo tape in November 1980, but soon after, Madonna decided to promote herself as a solo artist.
+The two began writing songs together and they recorded a four-song demo tape in November 1980, but soon after, Madonna decided to promote herself as a solo artiste.

 In March 1981, Camille Barbone, who ran Gotham Records in the Music Building, signed Madonna to a contract with Gotham and worked as her manager until February 1982.
 Madonna frequented nightclubs to get disc jockeys to play her demo.
 DJ Mark Kamins at Danceteria took an interest in her music and they began dating.
 Kamins arranged a meeting with Madonna and Seymour Stein, the president of Sire Records, a subsidiary of Warner Bros.
 Records.
 Madonna signed a deal for a total of three singles, with an option for an album.